 You will require this licence if you intend to operate as a motor vehicle salesperson.
 A salesperson is someone who is employed or works on behalf of a dealer to buy or sell motor vehicles.
-A salesperson's licence is needed if you:
+A salesperson's licence is needed if you either:

-You will not require a salesperson's licence if all you do is:
+You will not require a salesperson's licence if all you do is either:

 Please consult the Contact Officer for more information.